daniCodes1/daniCodes1/README.md

 Some things I have been working on:
   * a [personal website](https://daniCodes1.github.io), which will help you get to know me better :smiley:
-  * an application that reads and analyzes forms for a company (still a private repository, uses Python and JavaScript)
+  * an application that reads and analyzes forms for a company (uses Python and JavaScript)
-  * an [intelligent dashboard]([https://github.com/daniCodes1/IntelligentDashboard/tree/templateBranch](https://github.com/daniCodes1/IntelligentDashboard)) to support your daily tasks
+  * an [intelligent dashboard](https://github.com/daniCodes1/IntelligentDashboard) to support your daily tasks

 Want to reach out?
 I'm available by [email](mailto:danirenn16@gmail.com) 🫶